 - Knowledge of all aspects of Surgical Pathology (i.e. grossing, microtomy, immunohistochemistry, special stains, electron microscopy, etc.).

 - Professional and collegial communication skills necessary to work closely with peers in an academic teamwork environment.

 - Receptive to and ability to adapt quickly to change.

 - A minimum of 2 years of experience is required.

 - College course work, Associate or Bachelor's degree preferred.
 HT (ASCP) or HTL (ASCP) certification preferred.

 - Lean knowledge and application desirable

 This full time.
-40 hour position is on the day shift.
+40 hour position is on the night shift.

 This position may be underfilled at a lower classification depending on the qualifications of the selected candidate.